 Click here to read more about yagi (directional) antennas on Wikipedia.com.

-Like external yagi antennas, panel antennas are designed to receive its signal from one specific direction.
+Like external yagi antennas, panel antennas are designed to receive their signal from one specific direction.
 As such, they are best suited for long rectangular areas in which the signal must span a large distance in one direction.

-Panel antennas can be mounted on the wall facing in the direction of your external antenna.
+Panel antennas can be mounted on the wall, facing in the direction of your external antenna.
 If you need your signal to travel between multiple floors of a building, you can also mount your panel antenna facing downward.

-The Signal Amplifier
+The Reception Amplifier

 Amplifiers are rated in decibels (dB).
 The greater the decibel rating of your amplifier, the greater the signal boost it will provide.

 Remember that decibels are measured on a logarithmic scale.
-What this means is that the amplifier doubles in boost strength with every rating increase of 3 dB.
+What this means is that the amplifier doubles in boost strength, with every rating increase of 3 dB.

-Cell Phone Signal Booster Connector Cable Types
+Amplifier Connector Cable Types

 No cable is 100% efficient, because no conductor material is 100% efficient.
-So your signal will be degraded by a certain degree as it travels from the external antenna, through the amplifier, and to your internal antenna.
+Therefore, your signal will be degraded by a certain degree as it travels from the external antenna, through the amplifier, and to your internal antenna.

-Cell phones communicate with cell towers that use radio waves to transmit information.
-These radio waves operate on specific frequencies that are specific to the carrier who owns and operates the cell tower.
+Cell phones communicate with cell towers that use radio waves, to transmit information.
+These radio waves operate on specific frequencies, that are specific to the carrier who owns and operates the cell tower.

 This is why it is important that you know what frequencies your cell phone uses, so you can get a signal booster that matches it (3G or 4G?).
 Most major carriers use one of two frequencies for their 2G and 3G networks.